Endogenous Inequality Aversion: Decision criteria for triage and other ethical tradeoffs: The Model

+Mixing invariance generates the piecewise linear iso-welfare curves in our social welfare functions.
+Without mixing invariance, we would obtain a representation with the qualitative features of our Fan social welfare functions, but without its simple and tractable closed form.
+Mixing invariance means that we only need to track the set of welfare weights at the equal-welfare vectors $\vc$.
+If we didn't impose it, we would need to keep track of the relevant set of welfare weights locally for each $\vx$.
+We don't have a simple way of doing this.

-\subsection{The ``fan'' social welfare function.}
+\subsection{The ``Fan'' social welfare function}

 We are interested in social welfare functions that evaluate a utility profile $\vx\in\Re_+^n$ by computing $\min\{\vpi\cdot \vx:\vpi\in \Pi\}$ for some convex and compact subset $\Pi\subseteq\Delta$ of welfare weights.
 In the utilitarian case, the only relevant weight is the uniform weight, i.e., $\Pi=\{(1/n,\ldots,1/n)\}$.
 The Rawlsian rule results from allowing all weights, $\Pi=\Delta$.
 Intermediate cases correspond to sets that are neither singletons nor the full simplex.
 We can thus think of the size of the set $\Pi$ as the degree of aversion to inequality, similar to the role played by $\rho$ in the application to ventilator allocation from Sections~\ref{sec:motivation} and~\ref{sec:application}.
 Specifically, given two sets $\Pi$ and $\Pi'$ with $\Pi\subseteq \Pi'$, the planner is more concerned for the worst-off agent under $\Pi'$ than under $\Pi$.
-As we show, the iso-welfare curves associated with $\Pi'$ are more curved than those of $\Pi$.
+One may think of the set $\Pi$ as controlling the curvature of the social welfare function; the iso-welfare curves associated with $\Pi'$ exhibit larger curvature than those of $\Pi$.

-We now consider sets of welfare weights $\Pi(c)\subseteq \Delta$ parameterized by a scalar $c\in\Re_+$, which represents the level of welfare.
-Thus, $\Pi(c)$ is the relevant set of weights when the level of welfare is $c$.\footnote{The use of such sets of weights is arguably consistent with Rawls' discussion in \cite{Rawls1971} and \cite{rawlsDJ}.} For this to make sense, $c$ must equal the actual welfare level: a self-referential property.
+We now consider sets of welfare weights $\Pi(c)\subseteq \Delta$ parameterized by a scalar $c\in\Re_+$, which represents the relevant context.
+While we discuss different specifications of context in Section~\ref{sec:remarks}, here, the context is the level of welfare.
+Thus, $\Pi(c)$ is the relevant set of weights when the level of welfare is $c$.\footnote{The use of such sets of weights is arguably consistent with Rawls' own discussion of the criteria he proposes in \cite{Rawls1971} and \cite{rawlsDJ}.} For this to make sense, $c$ must equal the actual welfare level: a self-referential property.
 In other words, the social welfare level associated with a utility profile $\vx$ is obtained by applying the relevant set of welfare weights, where the set of relevant weights itself depends on the welfare level associated with $\vx$.
 The representation is therefore the outcome of a fixed-point argument.
-Formally, we define the social welfare of a utility profile $\vx$ as